ericellb/flightbook/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This project used SQLITE for ease of setup on local environments.

 ### Prerequisites